BrainImaging/brics-docs/docs/admin/environment.md

 Each variable has two fields:

  - **name**: the variable name.
 This is what libbrics will use to find the value.
 Some  existing variables include *skull_stripper_atlas_image_file* and *skull_stripper_atlas_mask_file*, which are used to identify files that are needed for the Skull Stripper algorithm.
  - **value**: the value that the variable will evaluate to when called in libbrics.
 This  will always be processed as a string (i.e. you cannot put scripting or code in here).
-For variables that need a filepath, double click on this field to bring up the file
+For variables that need a filepath, double click on this field to bring up the server-side file browser.
+Otherwise, any string is fine.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTIyNjUyMzRdfQ==
+eyJoaXN0b3J5IjpbLTg3NzA2ODI1Ml19
 -->